sagark/MARS-app/README.md

     curl -L https://github.com/sagark/MARS-app/archive/master.zip > master.zip && unzip master.zip -x README.md && mv MARS-app-master/MARS.app /Applications/ && rm -rf MARS-app-master && rm master.zip

+If you'd like to be able to access MARS at the command line (using `mars`), add the following to `.bashrc` (or your equivalent):

+    alias mars="/Applications/MARS.app/Contents/MacOS/JavaApplicationStub"

-If you're having an odd issue while installing, please ensure that the above was correctly copied into terminal.
+If you're having an odd issue while installing, please ensure that the above lines were correctly copied into Terminal.

 License:
 --------